 - Start tracking user behavior, according to the tracking plan above.

-- Create automated campaigns as users join each segment.
+- Create automated campaigns as users join each segment (see segmentation charts above).

 - Forward the responses to your customer support inbox, so that you remain in touch with customers who need help